joostvangils/BPMN_RPA/README.md

 It is based on the mxGraph model notation of https://app.diagrams.net/.

 Usage:
+- Open the diagram.net (or DrawIO desktop) app
+- Import the BPMN RPA Shapes ( file -> import from -> device)
 - Create your Diagram in https://app.diagrams.net/ or in the Desktop application by using the BPMN_RPA Shape-set
 - Set the right mappings for each shape
 - Save your diagram as XML